Chef Michael Ponzio fell in love with the traditional culinary experience of Italian dining at a very young age.

 From there, Michael continued his journey in learning how to master the Chicago culinary scene at restaurants including Volare, Cenitare and Rosebud Restaurant Group; where he worked as the Director of Culinary Operations.

-He has traveled all over the country and to several parts of Italy studying everything from handcrafted pastas and pizza to gelato and regional delicacies.
+He has traveled all over the country and to several parts of Italy and France studying everything from handcrafted pastas and pizza to gelato and regional delicacies.